POP3 to SMTP

 IGetMail will periodically log into each of your remote POP3 accounts and check for email.
 It will then download any new messages and then deliver the email to Exchange using SMTP.
 This process is completely automated such that you will receive all of your email in a timely manner without needing to access the remote POP3 servers by hand.

-IGetMail supports SSL so that it can securely access your remote email.
+IGetMail supports SSL/TLS so that it can securely access your remote email.
 This is a requirement of GMail and most POP3 email server providers.

 The other security aspect of IGetMail is you can hide your Exchange server behind your firewall.
 IGetMail uses an outbound only connection to the Internet.
 As a result, you can block all inbound access at your firewall.
 When you use an internal Exchange Server that is not hosting your domain, you can cut off inbound access to the Exchange Server.
 By blocking POP3 and SMTP inbound at your firewall any hackers that scan your network are blocked and not able to access your Exchange Server.
 Since IGetMail is local, it can connect to the Exchange Server using SMTP but anyone on the Internet is blocked.